Compare 60 Accounting Software Vendors

 Time and expense management

 In addition to tracking your business expenses via Accounts Payable, most accounting solutions offer a separate area for tracking individual employees’ expenses and reimbursements.
-This includes the ability to reconcile expenses with various projects and departmental budgets.
+This includes the ability to easily accomplish expense tracking as well as reconcile expenses with various projects and departmental budgets.

 Reporting